CheetahTemplate3/cheetah3/docs/users_guide/errorHandling.rst

 can also be used to change the errorCatcher part way through a template.

-{Cheetah.ErrorCatchers.ListErrors} will produce the same ouput as {Echo} while maintaining a list of the errors that can be retrieved later.
+{Cheetah.ErrorCatchers.ListErrors} will produce the same output as {Echo} while maintaining a list of the errors that can be retrieved later.
 To retrieve the list, use the {Template} class' {'errorCatcher'} method to retrieve the errorCatcher and then call